alexandru348/ProductScanner/README.md

 Product Scanner is an Android application written in Kotlin that allows you to scan product barcodes and display a health-oriented rating.
-The project combines barcode scanning (ML Kit) with a simple UI flow and a crop overlay (preview) for better control over the image.
-The repository is public so sensitive / local configuration files are not included (for example, the Firebase file: "google-services.json").
+The project combines barcode scanning (ML Kit) with a simple UI flow and a crop overlay with real cropping and scanning the selected zone for better control over the image.
+The repository is public, so sensitive / local configuration files are not included (for example, the Firebase file: "google-services.json").

 ## Features